 No issues were found.
-Attachments G contain the hardware reports from SLI's EAC approved Hardware Environmental Test Subcontractor, NTS Longmont.
-These reports detail specific information on the hardware testing.
-As of the writing of this report, Verity Scan with optional modem has successfully passed all tests.
+Attachment F contain the hardware report from SLI's EAC approved Hardware Environmental Test Subcontractor, NTS Longmont.
+This report details specific information on the hardware testing.
+Verity Scan with optional modem has successfully passed all tests.